krishaamer/green-filter-research/research/literature/sustainability.md

 ```

 # Design for Sustainability {#design-for-sustainability}

+***Designing for Sustainability*** encompasses all human activities, making this pursuit an over-arching challenge across all industries.
+Assuming that as individuals we want to act in a sustainable way, how exactly would be go about doing that?

+-   IEA (2022) reports “Global CO2 emissions from energy combustion and industrial processes rebounded in 2021 to reach their highest ever annual level.
+A 6% increase from 2020 pushed emissions to 36.3 gigatonnes”
+-   Crippa et al. (2022) reports latest figures from the EU’s Emissions Database for Global Atmospheric Research (EDGAR)
+-   Growing public understanding of how nature works and intersects with our use of money.
+-   The EU Copernicus satellite system reveals new greenhouse emissions previously undetected (Daniel Värjö (2022))

 AI can help us make sense of the vast amounts of sustainability data generated daily.